AvolitesLtd/TitanManual/docs/titan-basics/titan-simulator.md

 show and simulate any of the Titan consoles, using an on-screen "virtual panel".

-> Avolites hardware must be connected via USB to allow you to run Titan Simulator - either an Editor Avokey, T1, T2 or Mobile.
+> Avolites hardware must be connected via USB to allow you to run Titan Simulator - either an Editor AvoKey, T1, T2 or Mobile.
-  Editor Avokeys are available from the Avolites website shop.
+  Editor AvoKeys are available from the Avolites website shop.

 ![titansimulator](/docs/images/Titan-Simulator.jpeg)